Family Feud: Hosts and announcers

 When Family Feud returned to syndication in 1999, it was initially hosted by comedian Louie Anderson, with Burton Richardson as the new announcer.
 In 2002, Richard Karn was selected to take over for Anderson, until he was replaced by John O'Hurley in 2006.
 In 2010, both O'Hurley and Richardson departed from the show.
-O'Hurley later stated that he left because he was resistant toward the show's decision to emphasize ribald humor and wanted to keep the show family-friendly.
+O'Hurley later said in 2017 that he left in part because he was resistant toward the show's decision to emphasize ribald humor and wanted to keep the show family-friendly.

+In a 2021 interview, O'Hurley reiterated the shows' ribald humor as his reason for leaving the show, however, he went on to say that he always had the final say in regards to which questions aired on the show, though despite this, he was typically met with criticism from producers who disagreed with his decision-making, further convincing him to leave the show.
+In addition, O'Hurley also said that he left because the producers decided to move the show to Universal Studios in Florida, which interfered with Broadway commitments he had at the time and led to objection from his family; however, O'Hurley said that he is open to the possibility of returning to host the show, though such a move would only occur if the show reverted back to a family-friendly, wholesome format, something he believes is highly unlikely.

 Steve Harvey was later named the new host and began hosting on July 10, 2010.
 Harvey has been hosting the show ever since.
 Announcements were made using a pre-recorded track of Joey Fatone's voice, which was used on the show until the end of the 2014–2015 season.
 Rubin Ervin, who has been a member of the production staff as the warmup man for the audience since Harvey took over, became the announcer at the start of the 2015–2016 season and has retained the role since.
-As of 2025, Harvey is the longest serving host in the history of Family Feud, having hosted the show for fifteen seasons.
+As of 2026, Harvey is the longest serving host in the history of Family Feud, having hosted the show for sixteen years.